davebetts/davesdata/README.md

 # davesdata
-# Links to the repositories that contain Dave Betts' scripts for data processing
+This repository contains the links to the other repositories that are my (davebetts') personal reference library.
+I have generally tried to cite my resources, particularly when the script is only a modification of a script created by someone else.

+Irrespective of the coding language, the scripts were intended for the following uses:
+* Specific research projects and data sets
+* Examples of general data processing
+** Usually a generalized versions of specific scripts found elsewhere
+* Coursework
+* Examples from tutorials

 ## R:
 General data processing tasks and examples